-We put a strong emphasis on health education, helping students learn how to manage or avoid health problems in the future.
-Every student who comes in to the Student Wellness Services--Medical is screened for physical and mental health, so we are able to provide specific feedback to students regarding health risk.
+We put a strong emphasis on health education, helping students learn how to manage current and avoid future health problems.
+Every student who comes in to Student Wellness Services-Medical is screened for physical and mental health, so we are able to provide specific feedback to students regarding health risks.
 Services are available for all students who have paid the Student Wellness Services fee.

 Services provided by Medical Services includes but is not limited to:

 Laboratory and medication charges are not covered by the Student Wellness Services fee.
 These charges are always discussed with you prior to initiating the test or dispensing the medication; you have the right to refuse.
 Limited medications prescribed from the on-site dispensary usually range from $10-$20, for many common medications such as antibiotics.
 Additional medication options may require a prescription to be filled at a pharmacy.
 All laboratory and medication charges are billed to your student.